Roasted Lemon Salmon and Asparagus Sheet Pan Meal (Video)

-I love everything about this ultra-simple Roasted Lemon Salmon and Asparagus Sheet Pan Meal, and this is perfect for an easy low-carb dinner!
+I love this ultra-simple Roasted Lemon Salmon and Asparagus Sheet Pan Meal, and this is perfect for an easy low-carb dinner!
 Use Sheet Pan Meals to find more recipes like this one.

 If there’s one thing I know about the internet, it’s that things are always changing.
 For example, I first made this super-easy, cooks-in-one-pan, tastes-amazing Salmon and Asparagus Sheet Pan Meal back in 2011, long before anyone had even heard of Sheet Pan Meals.
 In the original version I mentioned it had three of my favorite ingredients (salmon, asparagus, and lemon) and said it was the type of recipe that always appeals to me.
 And sure enough, I’ve been making it pretty much every spring when fresh asparagus starts going on sale.And when I made this again recently I decided to take photos to get better pictures for this favorite dinner.
 And I also decided to rename it Roasted Lemon Salmon and Asparagus Sheet Pan Meal, since that’s what people would be calling it these days, and I also changed the recipe to serve four, since that’s what most of my dinners are on the blog.